Mordor, Warsaw: Industrial district

 The general view of the industrial area of Służewiec in the 1970s.

 The area, then a part of the village of Służewiec was incorporated into the city of Warsaw on 27 September 1938.
 The neighbourhood was completely demolished in 1944 by the German officers, during the Second World War, as part of the destruction of Warsaw.

-In 1951, it was decided to develop a manufacuring industry in the area, as part of the Industrial and Storage District of Służewiec, later simply known as Służewiec Przemysłowy (Industrial Służewiec).
+In 1951, it was decided to develop a manufacturing industry in the area, as part of the Industrial and Storage District of Służewiec, later simply known as Służewiec Przemysłowy (Industrial Służewiec).
 It was envisioned to feature 60 factories and industrial plants.
 They were constructed using the large panel system technique, making it as one of the first instances of its usage in Poland.
 The designated area covered around 2.6 km^{2} (1 sq mi), and its construction began in 1952.
 In the early 1970s, around 20,000 people were employed there.

 In 1951, the Institute of Organisation and Mechanization of Construction was founded.
 It was renamed in 1973 to the Institute of Construction Mechanisation, and again in 1986, to the Institute of Mechanised Construction and Rock Mining, becoming a research facility for the mechanisation of construction, and development of machinery for construction, road, building materials industry and rock mining.
 It had its headquarters at 6 and 8 Racjonalizacji Street, and operated until 2023, when it merged with the Institute of Precision Mechanics, forming the Warsaw Institute of Technology, with the headquarters in the Żoliborz district.

 In 1953, the Mokotów trams depot was opened at 27 Woronicza Street In 1959, the Woronicza bus depot was also opened on the other side of the road, at 29 Woronicza Street.
 In 1961, the neighbourhood was connected to the tram network, with tracks built alongside Wołoska and Marynarska Streets, and ending with a turning loop near Suwak Street.
 In 1962, the Warszawa Służewiec railway station, was opened at Logarytmiczna Street.

 In 1961, the headquarters of the Łukasiewicz Institute of Ceramics and Building Materials of the Łukasiewicz Research Network, then known as the Institute of Glass and Ceramics Industry, were moved to 9 Postępu Street in Służewiec.
 Currently, it is a national research institute of processing of nonmetal resources, including the manufacture of ceramics and building materials, mineral binding agents, and concrete.

 In 1969, the Radio and Television Centre, a complex of buildings which, to the present day, serves as the headquarters of Polish Television, a state media public broadcasting television network of Poland, was built at 17 Woronicza Street.
 The main office building, currently used as the company headquarters, was constructed in 2008.